Mozes Jacobs

 5. Jacobs M., Jiang LP., Rao RP.
 (2022).

-Gradient Original Predictive Coding
+Gradient Origin Predictive Coding

 Undergraduate senior thesis.